Skip to main content

 How much does the SOC 2 Type II cost on AWS?

+All figures current as of May 2026.
 Three cost components.
-(1) AWS-side: $800$3,500/month for Security Hub Essentials, Config, GuardDuty, Inspector v2, and CloudTrail Lake at mid-market scale.
+(1) AWS-side: $800$3,500/month for Security Hub Essentials, Config, GuardDuty, Amazon Inspector, and CloudTrail Lake at mid-market scale.
 (2) GRC tool: Vanta/Drata/Secureframe typically $20K–$60K/year.
 (3) CPA firm: $25K–$80K for first Type II, $20K–$60K for renewals — varies by firm tier and TSC scope.
 (4) Engagement: our SOC 2 readiness + remediation typically lands $40K–$120K depending on your starting posture.
 Total first-year SOC 2 Type II investment: $90K–$260K.

 Can we use Vanta/Drata/Secureframe instead of a consultant?